teckwei/linode-script/Disable alert threshold email notifications for all provisioned Linode Instance via Linode API/readme.md

 5. ./filename.sh to execute your script, you may see the attachment detail how the script will be run.

-## Remark:
-•	I have shared with one customer based in Greater China (Free Connected) with the scripting that I have done.
 ## Reference:
 https://techdocs.akamai.com/linode-api/reference/put-linode-instance